openssl req

 CONFIGURATION FILE FORMAT

 The configuration options are specified in the req section of the configuration file.
-As with all configuration files if no value is specified in the specific section (that is, req) then the initial unnamed or default section is searched too.
+An alternate name be specified by using the -section option.
+As with all configuration files, if no value is specified in the specific section then the initial unnamed or default section is searched too.

 The options available are described in detail below.